lgabs/dialog/README.md

 ## Get Started

-To run it initially, download this [Question-Answer Dataset](https://www.kaggle.com/datasets/rtatman/questionanswer-dataset?resource=download&select=S08_question_answer_pairs.txt) into `examples/qa_example.csv` path and run `python examples/make_qa_example.py` to build a simple knowledge base with question and answer together (the result will be embedded together).
-Notice that this file does a simple preprocessing and saves the csv to the `/data` folder.
-This is the default folder for the knowledge base.
-The default column to be embedded is called `Document`, all remaining columns will be added as metadata do the embedded document.
+To run it initially, use example files from `examples` folder:
+- `examples/knowledge_base.csv`: a sample knowledge base from a [Kaggle dataset](https://www.kaggle.com/datasets/rtatman/questionanswer-dataset?resource=download&select=S08_question_answer_pairs.txt) about Abraham Lincoln.
+The default column to be embedded is `Document`, all remaining columns will be added as metadata do the embedded document.
+- `examples/params`: toml files that stores chain parameters, like prompts and model's parameters, one file for each chain.
+These are used in runtime to compile the chains.

 Before starting the dockerized application, you'll need a `.env` for environment variables; use the [`.env.sample`](https://github.com/lgabs/dialog/blob/main/.env.sample) as an example.
-After that, run:
+After that, run
 ```
 docker compose up
 ```